py5coding/py5book/developer/how_does_py5_work.md

 * There's no way to trigger mouse and keyboard events
 * The OpenGL renderers `P2D` and `P3D` always crashed

 The problem with the OpenGL renderers had to do with something called a "context thread."
-The bottom line is only one thread is allowed to make OpenGL calls, and there is no way to make that thread be the Python thread this early version of py5 was using to call the user's `draw()` function in a loop.
+The bottom line is only one thread is allowed to make OpenGL calls, and there is no way to make that thread be the Python thread that this early version of py5 was using to call the user's `draw()` function in a loop.
 I tried everything I could think of to get OpenGL to work.
 As this work was done during the first month of COVID lockdowns, I had a lot of time to experiment.
 Nevertheless, this approach was not and could not be successful.

 ## How py5 Actually Works

 The key insight behind py5 was to abandon the above approach and instead leverage JPype's ability to call Python from Java.
 Calling Java from Python is obviously important, but py5 wouldn't exist if JPype couldn't also make calls in the other direction, making calls *from* Java *to* Python.

-The basic idea of py5 is to provide a Processing Sketch in Java that makes calls to Python to execute the user's functions, which will in turn makes calls back to Java to access Processing Library functionality.
+The basic idea of py5 is to provide a Processing Sketch in Java that makes calls to Python to execute the user's functions, which will in turn make calls back to Java to access Processing Library functionality.
 This approach lets the Processing Library manage the Sketch's animation thread and the various OpenGL complexities.
 As far as the Processing Library is concerned, every py5 user is running the exact same Java code, `py5.core.Sketch`, found in [Sketch.java](https://github.com/py5coding/py5generator/blob/main/py5_jar/src/main/java/py5/core/Sketch.java).
 This `py5.core.Sketch` class is an instance of the Processing Library's `processing.core.PApplet`.
 The `py5.core.Sketch` code makes calls to Python to execute the user's code.

 The basic steps of a running py5 Sketch look like this: